 Such changes have also influenced the way disputes arise and are handled within employment tribunals.
 Employees now may bring claims not only related to traditional workplace issues but also regarding the implementation of flexible policies.
 These tribunal claims often center on allegations of discrimination or unfair treatment arising from the refusal of requested accommodations.
-As workplaces become more adaptable, the legal framework surrounding these issues continues to evolve.
+As workplaces become more adaptable, the legal framework surrounding these issues continues to evolve.s, employee disengagement or morale issues, and situations where bias may inhibit fair resolution.

 The late 20th century saw a marked shift towards comprehensive anti-discrimination legislation.
 The Employment Rights Act of 1996 was a landmark moment in codifying various rights for employees, including protection against unfair dismissal and provisions for redundancy.
 Subsequent legislation, such as the Equality Act of 2010, further emphasized the importance of equal treatment in the workplace.
 These developments not only enhanced individual rights but also paved the way for collective bargaining and increased union representation, reflecting a growing recognition of the importance of worker rights in creating a balanced and fair labor environment.